-Thirty-seven bottlenose dolphin stocks have been delimited in the northern Gulf of Mexico (i.e., U.S. Gulf of Mexico) (Waring et al. 2001).
-Northern Gulf of Mexico inshore habitats have been separated into 32 bay, sound and estuary stocks.
+Thirty-six bottlenose dolphin stocks have been delimited in the northern Gulf of Mexico (i.e., U.S. Gulf of Mexico) (Waring et al. 2001).
+Northern Gulf of Mexico inshore habitats have been separated into 31 bay, sound and estuary stocks.
 Three northern Gulf of Mexico coastal stocks inhabit coastal waters from the shore to the 20-m isobath.
 The northern Gulf of Mexico Continental Shelf Stock inhabits waters from 20 to 200 m deep.
-The northern Gulf of Mexico Oceanic Stock inhabits the waters from the 200m isobath to the seaward extent of the U.S. Exclusive Economic Zone (EEZ; Figure 1).
+The northern Gulf of Mexico Oceanic Stock inhabits the waters from the 200-m isobath to the seaward extent of the U.S. Exclusive Economic Zone (EEZ; Figure 1).

-Both "coastal" "offshore" ecotypes of common bottlenose dolphins (Mead and Potter 1995) occur in the Gulf of Mexico (Vollmer 2011), but the distribution of each is not well defined.
+Both "coastal" and "offshore" ecotypes of common bottlenose dolphins (Mead and Potter 1995) occur in the Gulf of Mexico (Vollmer 2011; Vollmer and Rosel 2013), but the distribution of each is not well defined.
 The offshore and coastal ecotypes are genetically distinct based on both mitochondrial and nuclear markers (Hoelzel et al. 1998; Vollmer 2011).
 In the northwestern Atlantic Ocean, Torres et al. (2003) found a statistically significant break in the distribution of the ecotypes at 34 km from shore.
-The offshore ecotype was found exclusively seaward of 34 km and in waters than 34 deeper m. continental shelf is much wider in the Gulf of Mexico and these results may not apply.
-Ongoing research is aimed at better defining stock boundaries in coastal, continental shelf and oceanic waters of the Gulf of Mexico.
-Although the boundaries are not certain, the Oceanic Stock as currently defined is thought to be composed entirely of bottlenose dolphins of the offshore ecotype.
+The offshore ecotype was found exclusively seaward of 34 km and in waters deeper than 34 m.
+The continental shelf is much wider in the Gulf of Mexico and these results may not apply.
+Ongoing research is aimed at better defining stock boundaries coastal. continental shelf and oceanic waters of the Gulf of Mexico.
+Although the boundaries are not certain, all 141 Tursiops samples collected during 1994-2008 in waters greater than 200 m were of the offshore ecotype (Vollmer 2011), and so the Oceanic Stock as currently defined is thought to be composed entirely of bottlenose dolphins of the offshore ecotype.

 Figure 1.
-Distribution of bottlenose dolphin sightings from SEFSC shipboard surveys during summer 2003 and spring 2004, and during summer 2009.
-All the on-effort sightings are shown, though not all were used to estimate abundance.
-Solid lines indicate the 100 m and 1,000 m isobaths and the offshore extent of the U.S. EEZ.
+Distribution of on-effort common bottlenose dolphin sightings from SEFSC shipboard surveys during summer 2003 and spring 2004, and during summer 2009.
+Solid lines indicate the 20 m and 200 m isobaths and the offshore extent of the U.S. EEZ.

-Because there are many confirmed records from Gulf of Mexico waters beyond U.S. boundaries (e.g., Ortega Ortiz 2002), bottlenose dolphins almost certainly occur throughout the oceanic Gulf of Mexico (Jefferson et al. 2008), including waters belonging to Mexico and Cuba, where there is currently little information on cetacean species abundance and distribution.
-U.S. waters only comprise about 40% of the entire Gulf of Mexico, and 65% of oceanic waters are south of the U.S. EEZ.
+from Gulf of Mexico waters beyond U.S. boundaries (e.g., Ortega Ortiz 2002), bottlenose dolphins almost certainly occur throughout the oceanic Gulf of Mexico (Jefferson et al. 2008), including waters belonging to Mexico and Cuba, where there is currently little information on cetacean species abundance and distribution.
+U.S. waters only comprise about 40% of the entire Gulf of Mexico and 35% of the oceanic (i.e., >200 m) Gulf of Mexico.